Legal Values: Artificial Intelligence (Discrmination & Surveillance)

 Presentation

 Limited lectures; primarily facilitated class discussions.
 Students will be expected to attend all classes, to complete all readings and video assignments in advance of class, and to participate actively in class.
-Class sessions will consist of a mixture of in-person and synchronous online sessions (about half of each) and may include one or more guest speakers.
+Class sessions will consist of a mixture of in-person and synchronous online sessions and may include one or more guest speakers.

 Upper Year Research & Writing Requirement